START study – important benefits even for people with a high CD4 count

 1 September 2015.
 Related: Advocates, HIV positive people, Resources.

-START is one of the most important HIV studies from the last ten years.
+START is probably the most important HIV study for at least the last ten years.

 It was designed to look at the benefits and risks of early HIV treatment (ART).